Mickey Leland: U.S. House of Representatives

 Leland's sensitivity to the immediate needs of poor and hungry people would soon make him a spokesperson for hungry people on a far broader scale.
 Reports of acute famine in sub-Saharan Africa immediately prompted Speaker O'Neill to ask Leland to lead a bipartisan Congressional delegation to assess conditions and relief requirements.
 When Leland returned, he brought together entertainment personalities, religious leaders and private voluntary agencies to create general public support for the Africa Famine Relief and Recovery Act of 1985.
 That legislation provided $800 million in food and humanitarian relief supplies.
 The international attention Leland had focused on the famine brought additional support for non-governmental efforts, saving thousands of lives.

 His ability in reaching out to others with innovative ideas and to gain support from unlikely sources was a key to his success in effectively addressing the problems for the poor and minorities.
 He met with both Pope John Paul II about food aid to Africa and Cuban President Fidel Castro about reuniting Cuban families.
 In Moscow, as part of the first Congressional delegation led by a Speaker of the House as part of the post-Cold War Era, he proposed a joint US-Soviet food initiative to Mozambique.
 As Chairman of the Congressional Black Caucus, Leland proudly presented the first awards the caucus had ever given to non-black recipients: rock musician Bob Geldof and news anchor Ted Koppel.
 Geldof was honored for his Band Aid concert and fund-raising efforts for African famine victims, while Koppel was honored for his news stories on the African famine.

 Leland was a powerful advocate on other major issues as well.
 While chairing the House Select Committee on Hunger, Leland was a member of the Committee on Energy and Commerce, and the Subcommittees on Telecommunications and Finance, Health and the Environment, and Energy and Power.
 He chaired the Subcommittee on Postal Operations and Services and served on the Committee on Post Office and Civil Service and the Subcommittee on Compensation and Employment.

 Death

 On August 7, 1989, Leland died in a plane crash in Gambela, Ethiopia, during a mission to Fugnido, Ethiopia.
-A total of 15 people died in the crash.
-Leland‘s friend and former fellow Texas legislator, Craig Washington, was elected to his unexpired congressional term in December 1989.
+A total of 16 people died in the crash, also including the acclaimed writer Maria Thomas.
+Leland's friend and former fellow Texas legislator, Craig Washington, was elected to his unexpired congressional term in December 1989.

 Personal life

+In 1983, Leland married Alison Clarke Walton (b.
+1959), who he had met a year earlier at a reception on Capitol Hill while she was attending her first semester at Georgetown Law School.
+After being convinced by her friends to approach Leland for an internship, the two held their first date at a dinner at Al Gore's home.
+They had three sons, Jarrett David (b.
+February 6, 1986) and twins, Austin Mickey and Cameron George (b.
+January 14, 1990 after Leland's death).